Meghana-12/kozy-klassroom/README.md

 ## Its up you people!
 Checkout the project https://kozy-klassroom.web.app/

 Please wait for an alert after assignment, submission upload, class room creatation, joining one etc it might take a while to get an alert.
-(And reload the page if you are unable to see the updated content.)
+(And reload the page if you are unable to see the updated content.).
+And please don't use same email ID to login in as a student and instructor.

 ## Tech Stack used :
 ReactJS, Firebase, Material UI,React Router DOM